 At the doorstep of Purgatory, an angel puts a symbol on Dante’s forehead: the number seven and the letter “p”, which is the initial of the word “peccato” (sin, in Italian).
 Together with his spiritual guide Virgil, Dante moves across the seven terraces, each corresponding to a capital sin that’s being expiated.
 As a matter of fact, the souls of Purgatory can aim at redemption because they regretted their misdeeds at a certain point in their life.
 Dante ascends the mountain and meets the redeeming souls.
 In doing so, the number on his forehead decreases until it disappears.
 Listening to the stories of the sinners and witnessing the mercy of God constitutes the poet’s catharsis.

 In Dante’s poem, overflowing religious fervor, the answer is in plain sight.
-Redemption is possible, through a personal repentance and the endless generosity of God.
+Redemption is possible, through personal repentance and the endless generosity of God.
 In Seven, the answer is more complex.
 In the eyes of the antagonist, the world is a torrid place.
 Everybody turns out to be evil once they have a chance to prove it.
 Only death can stop this horrific destiny, a death that not even he wants to escape.
 But the movie does not end on a completely sour note.
-Detective Somerset quotes Ernest Hemingway’s For Whom The Bell Tolls: “The world is a fine place, and worth fighting for”.
-Then adds: “I agree with the second part”.
-A clarification that opens a glimmer of light: obtaining redemption, maybe, only means trying and fight for it.
+Detective Somerset quotes Ernest Hemingway’s For Whom The Bell Tolls: “The world is a fine place, and worth fighting for.”
+Then adds: “I agree with the second part.”
+A clarification that opens a glimmer of light: obtaining redemption, maybe, only means trying and fighting for it.

 Some of the images in this article are courtesy of Bonobolabo and are on show in the Dante Plus 700 exhibition.